andreeaiana/graph_confrec/README.md

 This directory contains the code necessary to run GraphConfRec.
 We provide the implementation of various recommendation models, along with evaluation scripts.
 The repository is organised as follows:
- - `data/`: contains the necessary raw and processed dataset files for GraphConfRec.
+ - `data/`: contains the necessary raw dataset files for GraphConfRec and stores the processed data, including trained models
- - `notebooks/`: contains Jupyter Notebooks for exporing the SciGraph, WikiCfP, and Google H5 Index datasets.
+ - `notebooks/`: contains Jupyter Notebooks for exporing the SciGraph, WikiCfP, and Google H5 Index datasets
- - `src/`: contains the implementation of the recommendation models, evaluation and data preprocessing scripts.
+ - `src/`: contains the implementation of the recommendation models, evaluation and data preprocessing scripts

 Further instructions on obtaining and preprocessing the raw data, as well as on running the code, can be found in the respective folders.